 Depending on the tester’s SQL expertise, it can be a good idea to review writing SQL queries before the project begins.
 The tester should have an excellent grasp on the use of Select statements and Joins.

 Data Warehouses are a mission-critical part of helping modern businesses make strategic decisions.
-The completeness and integrity of the data are paramount; therefore, the testing must be detailed and focussed.
+The completeness and integrity of the data are paramount; therefore, the testing must be detailed and focused.
 With the right strategies and toolkit, the tester can make great contributions to the success of a Data Warehouse project.